Samarthvg/Object-Detection/README.md

  + Create a weights folder in darkflow and paste the weights in there.

-### At this poit you can start proccessing a video.
+### At this point you can start proccessing a video.

  + Move the video into darkflow-master.
  + Open cmd from there and use the command.